cryptowizard0/vmdocker_container/readme.md

-# HyMatrix Container
+# vmdocker Container

-HyMatrix Container is a Docker-based runtime environment for executing and managing AO smart contracts.
+vmdocker Container is a Docker-based runtime environment for executing and managing AO smart contracts.

 ## Features